Skip to content

 Standlee Gastric Support Pellets

-This grain-free, alfalfa-based pellet was carefully crafted with ingredients to support your horse’s digestive system.
+Standlee Forage Plus Gastric Support is a grain-free, alfalfa-based pellet includes ingredients to support your horse’s digestive system.
 Marine-derived calcium assists in maintaining a stomach acid balance, potentially lowering gastric ulcer risk.
 Added ButiPearl Z EQ supports the recovery of damaged digestive tissue caused by stress.
 And our proprietary pre & probiotic blend, GI Pro 3, promotes microbiome balance, enhancing immune function and aiding in optimal digestion.

 Enjoying the Standlee blog?